 The Toolkit

-Each intervention targets a specific way thinking goes wrong.
+Each intervention is designed to draw attention to a specific kind of reasoning move.
 Developed from cognitive science research, selected in real time based on what the user just said.

 Surfaces beliefs the user treats as self-evident.
 "What are you assuming must be true for that to hold?"